awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/_index.md

 If you wish to provide feedback on this lab, there is an error, or you want to make a suggestion, please email: costoptimization@amazon.com.

 ## Introduction
-This hands-on lab will give you an overview on **AWS Resource Optimization** and how to prioritize your EC2 Right Sizing efforts.
+This hands-on lab will give you an overview on **Rightsizing recommendations** and how to prioritize your EC2 rightsizing efforts.

 ## Goals
-- Enable and use AWS Resource Optimization to get EC2 Right Sizing recommendations
+- Enable and use Rightsizing recommendations
-- Learn how to filter AWS Resource Optimization report and focus only on the less complex high saving cases
+- Learn how to filter Rightsizing recommendations report and focus only on the less complex high saving cases

 ## Prerequisites
 - Have at least one Amazon EC2 instance running
-- Enable [AWS Resource Optimization](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html#rr-getting-started) at *AWS Cost Explorer > Recommendations* (no additional cost)
+- Enable [Rightsizing recommendations](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html#rr-getting-started) at *AWS Cost Explorer > Rightsizing recommendations* (no additional cost)

 ## Permissions required
 - A minimum of read-only access to the AWS Billing Console